 This was the first Quentin Tarantino film that I have seen in theaters.
 It’s not that I don’t like his movies, I do, but I just would never get around to seeing them.
 With that being said, this was definitely one to see in theaters.

 First thing I wanted to talk about with this movie is the cast.
 The cast is absolutely remarkable, leading with Leonardo DiCaprio, Margot Robbie, and Brad Pitt.
 They were wonderful!
-The entire cast was great.
 I enjoyed Leo’s overdramatic nature of his character.
+All of them embodied their characters and made them feel like real people.

 Another thing that I really liked was the story and how it was told.
 It was very interesting.
 It was told with a few points of view with multiple people and small yet important storylines winding their way through each other.
 You were introduced to a lot of different characters who you never saw again, some had importance and some did not.
 The story was also interesting because part of it is based on real-life, but what happens in the film is not what actually happened.
 Does that make sense?
 He used the true story as a jumping-off point and took it in a completely new direction.
 I was completely fascinated by the end.